-The Agricultural Ecology Group aims to facilitate knowledge exchange between both ecologists and academics.
+The Agricultural Ecology Group aims to facilitate knowledge exchange between ecologists, land managers, policymakers and academics.

 The Agricultural Ecology Group aims to facilitate knowledge exchange between both ecologists and academics working in agricultural systems and those working in the food system in the widest sense including conservationists, farmers, social scientists and policy makers.
 The group is open to all BES members and non-members.
 We welcome offers of events and meetings.